Voluntary assisted dying

 Find legal services that may be able to assist you.

 Access and privacy

-Applications for review of a decision under the Voluntary Assisted Dying Act 2017 will generally be subject to orders under the Open Courts Act 2013.
+Also, applications for review of a decision under the Voluntary Assisted Dying Act 2017 may be subject to orders under the Open Courts Act 2013.
 This will mean that hearings will generally be closed to the public.
 Personal and sensitive information will be kept confidential, including the names of parties.